Convertidor De Pulgadas A Metros

 3. Utilizing Spreadsheet Software:

 Spreadsheet programs like Microsoft Excel or Google Sheets offer built-in functions for unit conversion.
-These functions automate the conversion process, reducing the risk of human error.
+But these functions automate the conversion process, reducing the risk of human error.
 The specific function might vary depending on the software used, but the principle remains the same: you input the value in inches, apply the conversion function, and the spreadsheet automatically calculates the equivalent in meters.

 4. Manual Calculation with a Calculator: